 However, the commercial van market is not seeing much of an eco-friendly change.
 The European Union (EU) has set targets for reducing emissions from commercial vans.

-But, according to Reuters, European campaign group Transport and Environment (T&E) says this hasn’t been enough.
+Reuters, European campaign group Transport and Environment (T&E) says this hasn’t been enough.
 To encourage manufacturers to build electric vans, CO2 targets must be toughened.

 The European Union's 2020 emission reduction targets